XAITK/xaitk-saliency/docs/introduction.rst

 <https://arxiv.org/abs/1806.07421>`_.
 When applied to an image
 classification AI algorithm, RISE generates an "importance map" indicating which regions of the input are most associated with high confidence for a particular label.
-This is done by creatingt copies of the input with areas randomly obscured (shown in the red box in Figure 7).
+This is done by creating copies of the input with areas randomly obscured (shown in the red box in Figure 7).
 Each of these is fed through the AI; by comparing how the outputs change, RISE develops a correlation between image areas and